marcaddeo/marc.cx/content/articles/auto-renewing-ssl-certs-on-nginx-with-lets-encrypt.md

   - linux
   - devops
 ---

+> [!WARNING]
+> This article is out of date and should not longer be used.

 # Auto Renewing SSL Certs on NGINX with Let's Encrypt

 [Let's Encrypt][] has recently entered a public beta and I've been really excited